Aceinna/docs_openrtk/tutorial/CAN_DBC/CAN_DBC_GetCommandMessages.rst

 Get Requests
 ------------

 Get requests are used by other ECUs in the network to retrieve information from the OpenIMU300RI.
 All Get requests are formed as a Request message as specified earlier.
 They are used to request PGNs which have a transmission rate of "On Request".
-The format and content of the Request message is To Be Provided.
-The user can modify the
-existing requests and responses and add requests and responses as needed.
+The format and content of the Request message is specified in J1939-21 Section 5.4.2.
+The user can modify the existing requests and responses and add requests and responses as needed.
 The following Get Requests are implemented in the example application.

 .. table::  *Get Requests*